 How often are you short on cash?
 We all experience the cash crunch on occasion, and short task sites help bridge a money shortage without requiring you to start a part-time job.
-The best micro task sites let you make money on the side from the comfort of your home.
+The best micro task sites let you make money online from the comfort of your home.

-The top online micro jobs are evidence of the popularity of on-demand gig industry.
+The top online micro jobs reveal the popularity of the on-demand gig industry.
 These jobs allow us to earn cash doing things we already do, or by completing small tasks that require minimal skills.

 Most micro job opportunities are entirely online, though you may find some jobs available locally.

-If you’re looking for online jobs to do from home to pad your wallet, our guide shares some of the best choices to get paid to do tasks online.
+If you’re looking for online jobs to do from home to pad your budget, our guide shares some of the best choices to get paid to do tasks online.

 Best Micro Task Sites to Earn Money Online